 In the heart of the mountains there are also piles of stone, wells, cobblestones and caves similar to fire temples.
 Once the port of Sirāf, with over three hundred thousand inhabitants, was the most flourishing international port of the country and because of religious tolerance it was the place where the followers of various religions such as the Zoroastrians, the Christians, the Manicheans, the Jews, converged.
 Buddhists and peoples like the Byzantines, the Greeks and the Chinese; a port that had close commercial relations with Rome and Greece in Europe and with Madagascar in Africa up to Beijing in Asia in the Sasanian and Islamic period.

-The terracottas found with various images, the fabrics and the jewels, the plaster architecture, the rooms decorated with works of art and the two and three-storey buildings are a part of the civilization's heritage.
-But the deadly earthquake of seven days of the year 367 of the Hijra moon led to the complete burial of this port.
+The terracotta found with various images, the fabrics and jewels, the plaster architecture, the rooms decorated with works of art and the buildings with two or three floors are a part of the remaining heritage of that civilization.
+But the deadly seven-day earthquake of the year 367 of the lunar Hegira led to the complete silting of this port.

 From that day Sirāf has been called the Pompei of Iran.